How does LooLa produce its own green energy?

 In Aug 2019, we were 70% on green energy, and since Nov 2019 we are 40-80% on solar energy.

-With the help of a great energetic Singapore start-up, Resync, we installed monitoring devices, and, in the spirit of transparency, you can log in here to see for yourself (username: loolapublicuser, password: &Public_loola).
+With the help of a great energetic Singapore start-up, Resync, we installed monitoring devices, and, in the spirit of transparency, you can see here for yourself (just click “sign in” on that page and you’re in).
 We will use Resync’s device to help us optimise our current energy use and to subsequently upgrade our solar power capacity – with the goal that by the end of 2020 we are 100% on solar energy, even during peak seasons when energy consumption peaks as well!

 Lifelong safe sanitation for everyone: the Safe Water Garden